 Please note that the product information displayed is provided by manufacturers, suppliers and other third parties and is not independently verified by Petco.

 Keep them shining bright in their silver years with nutrition designed just for aging cats.
-Tiki Cat Silver Mousse & Shreds gives senior cats the nutrition they need and the flavor they deserve, with high protein to maintain weight and muscle mass, and optimal omegas and vitamins to support strong immune systems.
+Tiki Cat Silver Wet Cat Food for Seniors gives senior cats the nutrition they need and the flavor they deserve, with high protein to maintain weight and muscle mass, and optimal omegas and vitamins to support strong immune systems.
 With enticing flavor and soft, easy-to-eat mousse and shreds, it's customized nutrition they'll crave.
+With enticing flavor and soft, easy-to-eat mousse and shreds, it's customized nutrition they'll crave.
+Includes soft layers of mousse & tiny fish flakes for delicate teeth and gums, as well as optimal omega fatty acids, along with coconut and tuna oil to promote healthy joints.

 SKU | 3748794 |